 The Environmental Working Group is a nonprofit research organization based in Washington, DC that uses the power of information to protect human health and the environment.
-EWG also has offices in Oakland, CA and Ames, IA.
-For more information visit http://www.ewg.org/about
+EWG also has offices in Minneapolis, MN and in San Francisco and Sacramento, CA. For more information visit http://www.ewg.org/about

 ‡ Data for 2020 includes payments made by USDA through June 30, 2020 and does not include crop insurance premium subsidies.